zettelstore/zettelstore/www/build.md

 1. Change into this directory: `cd $HOME/zettelstore`.
 1. Open development: `fossil open $HOME/fossils/zettelstore.fossil`.

-## The build tool
+## Tools to build, test, and manage
-In the directory `tools` there is a Go file called `build.go`.
-It automates most aspects, (hopefully) platform-independent.
+In the directory `tools` there are some Go files to automate most aspects of building and testing, (hopefully) platform-independent.

-The script is called as:
+The build script is called as:

 ```
-go run tools/build.go [-v] COMMAND
+go run tools/build/build.go [-v] COMMAND
 ```

 The flag `-v` enables the verbose mode.